 UPDATE 9th Sept 2020.
 We have now recruited fully for the first Diploma starting 2nd November.
 Applications are open for a place on the 2nd cohort which will meet for a 16 week course starting 12th April 2021.
 Please read through these pages and, if interested in applying, email chris [at] chrisgrady [dot] org.

-CGO is establishing a new programme over 16 weeks accessible to aspiring creative producers of theatre and the performing arts locally, nationally, and internationally.
-The course will be cloud-based, run from Scotland, for a limited number of practitioners who will work together and learn from a range of established arts professionals.
+CGO has established a new programme over 16 weeks accessible to aspiring creative producers of theatre and the performing arts locally, nationally, and internationally.
+The course is cloud-based, run from Scotland, for a limited number of practitioners who will work together and learn from a range of established arts professionals.

 - The course may be centered around theatre practice, but it is open to creative producers working in all performing arts (including opera, live music, dance, circus, live art, musical theatre and festivals and more).
 Many producers work across a portfolio of projects which may also encompass visual arts, publishing and film.
 The course will not focus on these areas, but the skills taught will be transferable.